The Future Shapes the Past:

 Předchozí promítání

-December 14th, 2025 - The Santa Clarita International Film Festival
+December 14, 2025 - The Santa Clarita International Film Festival, Los Angeles (Winner Best Documentary)

 Audience watching a presentation in a dark theater or auditorium with some light from a projector.